axelzucho/RegexToDFA/README.md

 ## Description

-A simple and efficient C++ program that converts a given NFA with epsilon movements to an equivalent DFA.
+A simple, efficient, and thoroughly commented C++ program that converts a given NFA with epsilon movements to an equivalent DFA.

 ## Usage